 A Short Chat about Chaat

-The takeaway is that with so many varieties of chaats, you really can’t make it wrong or incorrectly.
+The takeaway is that with so many varieties, you really can’t make it wrong or incorrectly.
 The ideas and definition of what chaat is constantly redefined as gourmands are getting creative with the bases and layering.